 Government-wide Financial Analysis.
 The District's primary source of revenue is property taxes.
 Property taxes levied by the District in 2020 are payable by property owners in 2021.

-The following tables show the District's condensed Statement of Net Position and Condensed Statement of Activities as of and for the year ended December 31, 2021 with comparative numbers for 2020, respectively.
+The following tables show the District's condensed Statement of Net Position and Condensed Statement of Activities for 2021 with comparative numbers for 2020.